WiserTixx/TeardownRPC/README.md

 ## How do I compile it myself?
 Download the source code from the green "code" button above, then open the sln file with Visual Studio 2022

+## Extras
+The discord sdk (everything in discord/ and the game sdk dll) are from [here](https://discord.com/developers/docs/game-sdk/sdk-starter-guide)